davewatters/js-blackjack/README.md

         -    Site must be intuitive to read & navigate on both desktop & mobile devices

     -   ### Design Scope to Deliver MVP
-    #_TODO

         -   #### First Time Visitor Goals
             As a first time user...
+            -   I want to be able to intuitively navigate the site
-            -   I want to easily understand the main purpose of the site and learn more about the organisation
+            -   I want to easily find instructions to understand how to use the site
-            -   I want to be able to easily navigate throughout the site to find content
+            -   I want to be able to easily & quickly play the game
-            -   I want to find their social media links to follow event news
+            -   I want the site to be visually clear & appealing

         -   #### Returning Visitor Goals
             As a returning visitor...
-            -   I want to be able to easily register my interest in attending an event
+            -   I want to be able to quickly play the game
-            -   I want to find the best way to get in contact with the organisers with any questions or suggestions I may have
-            -   I want to be able to view the site clearly on a mobile device
+            -   I want to be able to view and play the game on a mobile device

         -   #### Frequent User Goals
             As a frequent user...
-            -   I want to to see if there are any new events happening
+            -   I want to to be able to increase the difficulty level of the game to make play more exciting
-            -   I want to to see if there are any updates on a forthcoming event
-            -   I want to see any new photos or videos of previous events or related acitivites

 -   ### Design
     -   #### Layout
         #_TODO
+        The game is to be kept simple and presented on the main landing page.
+This is also to be the game play area.
+Additional information like instructions, game rules or configurable settings should appear as a clear overlay of the main game area without navigating away from the page.

     -   #### Colour Scheme
         The default background was chosen to resemble a casino card table's green baize.
 The colour scheme then had to work and contrast with that.
 White text is what works best against this green and a much brighter green was then chosen for the control buttons, and an even brighter lime-green for their highlighting.
 The main focus of the game are the cards and stack of chips, so these were made to look as close in style of real cards and casino chips are possible using standard colours (e.g. blue, orange etc.).
 Built-in HTML entities (&spades;, &diams;  etc.) were used to depict a simple card instead of using elaborate graphics.
 All of the colours have 'AAA' WCAG 2.0 contrast scores.
 The results of the colour contrast testing are included in the [Testing](#testing) section below.